 What are your collection methods?

-We have had several people assigned to the team who are identifying evaluation instruments to determine if it meets the pre-defined criteria: 1) Measures cognitive or noncognitive factors related to computing education 2) Assesses programs related to computing education and 3) Has been used in computing education research.
+We have had several people assigned to the team who are identifying evaluation instruments to determine if they meet the pre-defined criteria: 1) Measures cognitive or noncognitive factors related to computing education 2) Assesses programs related to computing education and 3) Has been used in computing education research.

-For some articles, determining whether all 3 criteria were met was very clear.
-Other times, we had to rely upon our experience and our goals for the dataset (as well as additional research goals) to determine whether or not the article should be included.
+For some instruments, determining whether all 3 criteria were met was very clear.
+Other times, we had to rely upon our experience and our goals for the dataset (as well as additional research goals) to determine whether or not the instrument should be included.

 How can I get my article or white paper included?

-For submitting an article or white paper, visit the Submission page.
+For submitting an instrument (e.g., survey, interview protocol, assessment, etc.), visit the Submission page.
 Once we confirm that it meets the criteria, it will be placed in the queue for review.
 We do not limit articles to our 10 targeted publication venues.

 How do I report a discrepancy on this site?

-If you find a discrepancy, please contact us with specific information about the related data (e.g., title of paper and the discrepancy found).
+If you find a discrepancy, please contact us with specific information about the related data (e.g., title of instrument and the discrepancy found).

 A dedicated team of researchers and research assistants put forth countless hours creating and maintaining this site.
 If you are using the site for publishable research or papers, we ask that you please acknowledge the assistance you received (in addition to appropriately citing the papers referenced within the repository).